dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `CommandMapper` is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
 The `string` represents the command name, accessed via it's cross-platform interface, and the `Action` represents a `static` method that requires the handler interface, cross-platform control interface, and optional data as arguments.
 For example, the signature of the `MapPlayRequested` method is `public static void MapPlayRequested(IVideoHandler handler, IVideo video, object? args)`.

-Each platform handler implementation will then provide implementations of the Actions, which manipulate the native view API.
-The overall effect is that when a command is sent from the cross-platform control, the underlying native view will be manipulated as required.
+Each platform handler implementation then must provide implementations of the Actions, which manipulate the native view APIs.
+This ensures that when a command is sent from the cross-platform control, the underlying native view will be manipulated as required.
 The advantage of this approach is that it enables native views to be decoupled from cross-platform controls, because the cross-platform control can send a command to its native views without referencing its handler, and the handler doesn't reference the cross-platform control.
 This removes the need for native views to subscribe to cross-platform control events.
-In addition, it allows for easy customisation because the command mapper can be modified by consumers without subclassing.
+In addition, it allows for easy customisation because the command mapper can be modified by cross-platform control consumers without subclassing.

 ## Create the platform controls

-After creating the property mapper and optional command mapper for your handler, you must provide handler implementations on all platforms.
+After creating the mapper sfor your handler, you must provide handler implementations on all platforms.
 This can be accomplished by adding partial class handler implementations in the child folders of the *Platforms* folder.
 Alternatively you could configure your project to support filename-based multi-targeting, or folder-based multi-targeting, or both.
 For more information, see [Configure multi-targeting](~/platform-integration/configure-multi-targeting.md).

 The sample application is configured to support filename-based multi-targeting, so that the handler classes all are located in a single folder:

 :::image type="content" source="media/create/handlers-folder.png" alt-text="Screenshot of the files in the Handlers folder of the project.":::

 The `VideoHandler` class containing the mappers is named *VideoHandler.cs*.
-Then its platform implementations are in the *VideoHandler.Android.cs*, *VideoHandler.iOS.cs*, and *VideoHandler.Windows.cs* files.
+Its platform implementations are in the *VideoHandler.Android.cs*, *VideoHandler.iOS.cs*, and *VideoHandler.Windows.cs* files.

 Each platform handler class should be a partial class and derive from the generic `ViewHandler` class, that requires two type arguments:

 - The interface for the cross-platform control, that implements `IView`.
-- The type of the native view that implements cross-platform control on this platform.
+- The type of the native view that implements cross-platform control on the platform.
 This should be identical to the type of the `PlatformView` property in the handler interface.

 Each of the platform handler implementations should override the following methods: